 Course Sequence total credits may differ from the program information located on the MCCCD curriculum website due to program and system design.

-View MCCCD’s program website for the Certificate of Completion in Culinary Fundamentals (http://aztransmac2.asu.edu/cgi-bin/WebObjects/MCCCD.woa/wa/freeForm?id=138981).
+View MCCCD’s curriculum website for the Certificate of Completion in Culinary Fundamentals (http://aztransmac2.asu.edu/cgi-bin/WebObjects/MCCCD.woa/wa/freeForm?id=138981).

 At Maricopa, we strive to provide you with accurate and current information about our degree and certificate offerings.
 Due to the dynamic nature of the curriculum process, course and program information is subject to change.
 As a result, the course list associated with this degree or certificate on this site does not represent a contract, nor does it guarantee course availability.
 If you are interested in pursuing this degree or certificate, we encourage you to meet with an advisor to discuss the requirements at your college for the appropriate catalog year.